ngager/Vidjot/README.md

 # Vidjot

 ### Running Code
 To run this application, clone the repository then run the commands below in the main directory.
+Once finished, open a up browser and navigate to ``` localhost:5000 ```

 #### Running With Node
 ```